Ama Dablam Base Camp TrekAma Dablam Base Camp Trek

 • Other: A light sleeping bag liner (15°C rating), toiletries (biodegradable), snacks (energy bars), and perhaps earplugs/eye mask (tea houses can be noisy or bright).
 We’ll supply a duffel to shuttle gear; you only carry your daypack.

-Fueling Your Body: Meals During the Trek
+Meals During the Trek to Ama Dablam Base Camp

-During the Ama Dablam Base Camp Trek, meals are typically provided in the tea houses where you will be staying overnight.
-Breakfast options may include local Tibetan bread, chapati, porridge, eggs, and toast, along with hot drinks like tea, coffee, and milk.
 For lunch and dinner, a staple meal is the traditional Nepali dish called Dal Bhat (rice, lentils, and vegetable curry), which is widely available and provides a good source of carbohydrates and protein.
 Many tea houses also offer other menu options such as noodles, soups, pasta, potatoes, and sometimes even pizza and sandwiches.
 Snacks like cookies and seasonal fruits are often available.
-It is crucial to stay well-hydrated throughout the trek by drinking plenty of water, which is usually available for purchase at the tea houses.
-You can also bring water purification tablets or a water filter as an alternative.

-Accommodation along the Ama Dablam Base Camp Trek is primarily in tea houses, which are local lodges run by Sherpa families.
-These lodges generally offer basic amenities, including shared rooms with twin beds, mattresses, pillows, and blankets.
-Bathrooms are usually shared, and hot showers may be available for an extra fee in some places.
 In larger villages like Namche Bazaar, there may be a wider selection of accommodations, including some with attached bathrooms and more comfortable facilities.
 To get an attached bathroom in the Teahouses of Namche, there will be an extra cost.
-Tea houses typically have a common dining area where trekkers can socialize and enjoy their meals.
 Our trekking guide ensures that you will get the best available place to spend an overnight.

-Understanding the Risks: Altitude Sickness and Prevention
+Altitude Sickness and Prevention in Ama Dablam Base Camp

 To prevent AMS: ascend slowly, stay hydrated (3- 4 L water per day), eat well, and avoid alcohol.
 Some trekkers use preventative medicine (e.g., acetazolamide/Diamox) – discuss this with a doctor before departure.
 Monitor yourself: if you or someone in your group feels worse in the mountains (not better), immediately tell your guide.
 They have the final say on going higher or turning back.

 All our guides are trained in high-altitude safety and carry oxygen/baggies if needed.
 We also carry a pulse oximeter and a first aid kit.
 In extreme emergencies, we can arrange a helicopter evacuation (via your insurance), but the goal is to stay well by gradual ascent.
-By respecting acclimatization (and listening to your body), almost all trekkers safely complete the Ama Dablam trek.
+By respecting acclimatisation (and listening to your body), almost all trekkers safely complete the Ama Dablam trek.
 Still, plan on 2 rest days (as above) and be realistic about fitness.

 Booking Procedure and Payment